lorescri/University-mathematics-projects/Mathematics 19-20/Linear Optimization/README.md

-# Optimisation projects
+# Optimization projects
 In this section, I dive into the world of optimizing linear functions with constraints, using essential methods to tackle real-world problems.
-Here, you'll discover two projects that vividly illustrate how linear optimization yields effective and efficient solutions.
+Here you will discover two university projects in which I illustrate how linear optimisation provides effective and efficient solutions.

 ### Exercise 1: Maximizing Company Profits